oVirt/ovirt-site/source/documentation/draft/advanced-engine-build-notes.html.md

       </profile>
     </profiles>

-Alternatively, if you don't want to modify your `$HOME/.m2/settings.xml` file you can set the property in the command line.
+Alternatively, if you don't want to modify your `$HOME/.m2/settings.xml` file, you can set the property in the command line.
 For example to build WebAdmin for Firefox and Chrome you can use the following command:

     $ mvn install -Dgwt.userAgent=gecko1_8,safari -Pgwt-admin